 In most cases, both eyes will feel these symptoms, though they are often worse in one eye than another.
 This is how you can differentiate arc burn from corneal abrasion, which usually only occurs in one eye.

 Of the several times that I’ve burnt my eyes welding I usually start to feel its effects after I go to bed and way up at 1 or 2 am.
 It’s usually at this point I put more eye drops in and get a cold rag to put on my eyes.

-If I don’t like medications or drugs, are there any natural remedies to treat welders eye?
+If I don’t like medications or drugs, are there any natural remedies to treat the welder’s eye?

 A lot of people want to care for their eyes at home, without seeing medical care or buying drugs.
 If this sounds like you, then there may still be some options for you.

 A drop of milk can work wonders.
-In case you have not heard of using milk to treat skin burn, it has been used for years as a soothing remedy.
-It can work well for arc eye, too.
+In case you have not heard of using milk to treat skin burns, it has been used for years as a soothing remedy.
+It can work well for the arc eye, too.